lucsmachado/alacritty/README.md

-# alacritty
+# Alacritty
-My personal configuration files for the Alacritty terminal emulator.
+My personal setup for the [Alacritty](https://github.com/alacritty/alacritty) terminal emulator.
+All configuration files are in TOML format.